swipe

 Description

 Bok choi comes in many varieties.
 This one is simply delicious.
-You can sow it in spring and summer.
-Grows quickly with beautiful green stems.
+You can sow it in spring and again in summer.
+It grows quickly, with beautiful green stems and a mild flavour.

 In the app